kengibson1111/go-stdlib/README.md

   considering dynamic execution functionality.
 This is the same as the text/template block sample.

-* autoescape - this shows some of the safety features of html/template vs. text/template.
-  HTML escaping happens by default.
-So it looks like it combines functionality from the default html package with text/template.

 * escape - this shows HTML, JS, and URL escaping.

 ## log